tlsnotary/tlsn/tlsn/examples/discord/README.md

 # Notarize Discord DMs

 The `discord_dm.rs` example sets up a TLS connection with Discord and notarizes the requested DMs.
-The notarized session is written to a local JSON file (`discord_dm_notarized_session.json`) for easier inspection.
+The notarized session and the proof are written to local JSON files (`discord_dm_notarized_session.json` and `discord_dm_proof.json`) for easier inspection.

 This involves 3 steps:
 1. Configure the inputs
 2. Start the (local) notary server
 3. Notarize

-P/S: The notary server used in this example is more functional compared to its [simple version](../simple/simple_notary.rs).
-The simple version is easier to integrate with from prover perspective, whereas this notary server provides additional features like TLS connection with prover, WebSocket endpoint, API endpoints for further customisation etc.

 ## Inputs